vaeyias/one-handed-game-controller/README.md

 2. 3D print ___ files
 4. Print PCB
 5. Solder
+6. Upload code to the Arduino
-6. Assemble
+7. Assemble
-7. TO DO
+8. TO DO

 ## :mag_right: Problem Statement
 **Modern game controllers do not accommodate for one-handed users.**